StamusNetworks/Amsterdam/README.rst

 Introduction
 ============

-SELKS and Docker using Compose.
-The result of Amsterdam is a set of containers providing a complete Suricata installation:
+Amsterdam is SELKS and Docker using Compose.
+The result of Amsterdam is a set of containers providing a complete Suricata IDS/NSM ecosystem:

  - Suricata
  - Elasticsearch